 To address this, we’re tracing deeper into our supply chain so we can understand the challenges faced directly by people working on the land.
 For select ranges, we will be partnering with cotton farmers in Australia and around the world who are using more regenerative farming methods such as targeted irrigation, non-toxic pest removal, multi-cropping and planting seeds suited to the local environment.

-To ensure we are making the best possible choices about our cotton, we are prioritising the use of both generic organic cotton and GOTS (Global Organic Textile Standard) Cotton, both of which are grown from non-genetically modified seeds, without the use of harmful pesticides and herbicides.
-We are also introducing recycled cotton into our collections.
-We are exploring the use of forensic traceability and blockchain technology in our commitment to sourcing cotton as responsibly as possible.
+To ensure we’re making the best possible choices, we’re prioritising the use of GOTS (Global Organic Textile Standard) cotton, which sets strict standards for ecological and social impact, and is grown without the use of harmful pesticides and herbicides.
+We are also exploring the use of forensic traceability and blockchain technology in our commitment to sourcing cotton as responsibly as possible.

 Linen is one of the oldest cultivated fibres in human history.